 Since 2016 Ms Theresa Freeman-Wang has been a member of the National Research Advisory and Professional Colposcopy Groups and involved in updating the colposcopy standards.
 She was part of the 2017-8 National Institute for Health and Care Excellence (NICE) review of adjunctive colposcopy technologies for assessing suspected cervical abnormalities.

 Ms Freeman-Wang is actively involved with the British Society for Colposcopy and Cervical Pathology (BSCCP).
-She has been an executive officer since 2012, as Treasurer then Secretary in 2015 and now President -Elect.
-Ms Freeman-Wang is also Vice Chair of the UK National Advisory Cervical Screening Committee.
+She has been an executive officer since 2012, as Treasurer then Secretary in 2015 and now President-Elect.
+Ms Freeman-Wang is also Vice-Chair of the UK National Advisory Cervical Screening Committee.

 More generally, Ms Theresa Freeman-Wang was Clinical Director for Women and Children’s Health at the Whittington Hospital between 2004 -6, Royal College of Obstetrics & Gynaecology (RCOG)College Tutor between 2010-2012 and Chair of the Whittington Medical Committee between 2012-2014, and 2017-2018.
 She is also a member of the RCOG Heritage Committee and an RCOG assessor for NHS consultant appointments.
 Ms Freeman-Wang is also an RCOG educational supervisor and accredited colposcopy trainer.
-With with a help of a nurse colposcopist, she helped develop simulation training for learning to perform excisional treatment, LLETZLearn.
+With a help of a nurse colposcopist, she helped develop simulation training for learning to perform excisional treatment, LLETZLearn.
 Ms Theresa Freeman-Wang is co-chair of the scientific committee for the International Federation of Cervical Pathology and Colposcopy (IFCPC) and a faculty tutor and examiner for their distance learning programme.

-Ms Freeman-Wang is deeply interested ethics in healthcare and the history of art and medicine.
+Ms Freeman-Wang is deeply interested in ethics in healthcare and the history of art and medicine.
 She is a member of the Society of Apothecaries History of Medicine Faculty Committee.
 She also enjoys kickboxing, yoga, visiting art exhibitions and spending time with her husband and family.